What is a Histogram?

 How to Create a Histogram

-Let us create our own histogram with the data provided in the example above.
+Let us create our own histogram.
 Download the corresponding Excel template file for this example.

 Step 1: Open the Data Analysis box.
 This can be found under the Data tab as Data Analysis: